 Alison Bologna is an award-winning journalist who co-anchors NBC 10 News Sunrise with Mario Hilario Monday through Friday mornings.
 Readers of Rhode Island Monthly magazine have voted Alison the top female reporter in the market for two straight years before voting her the best morning female news anchor every year in a row since 2016.

-Prior to NBC 10, Alison anchored in Boston at Fox 25 News and produced undercover reports for "Dateline NBC" as one of the network's youngest producers in New York City.
+Prior to NBC 10, Alison anchored news in Boston at Fox 25 News and produced undercover reports for "Dateline NBC" as one of the network's youngest producers in New York City.

-Several of her investigative reports have resulted in reforms at local and state levels.
-Notable reports include exposing holes in sex offender registry lists, overcrowding in state juvenile detention facilities, and a Vietnam veteran claiming to have earned his most prestigious medal, when in fact, the Army never issued it to him.
+Alison has covered stories in virtually every part of New England, delivering live breaking reports on all major events, including the death of Sen. Ted Kennedy and the tragic Station nightclub fire.
+Several of her investigative reports resulted in reforms at local and state levels.
+Notable reports include: exposing holes in sex offender registry lists, overcrowding in state juvenile detention facilities, and a Vietnam veteran claiming to have earned his most prestigious medal, when in fact, the Army never issued it to him.
 After Alison broke that story, President Bush signed a bill into law to take the veteran's name off a Rhode Island post office.

 Alison graduated on the dean's list from Harvard University in 2015 with a master's degree in English.
 Before that she graduated with honors from Columbia University's Graduate School of Journalism and earned her undergraduate degree from Northwestern University's Medill School of Journalism outside of Chicago.